ebilionis/py-best/doc/random.rst

 of the MCMC sampling algorithm.
 The purpose here, is to highlight the inheritance structure.
 We will give an example at the end that puts everything together.

+The base class of any Markov Chain should be a:

 .. class:: best.random.MarkovChain